SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

 Also, we should note that this is _just an abstract_ from a conference; from the id reported it might even be an abstract of a poster.
 That means 2 things:
-- The usual peer review is much lighter, since in short conference talks (and especially in posters), the idea is to include new ideas to think about rather than final, decisive studies.
+- The usual peer review is somewhat lighter, since in short conference talks (and especially in posters), the idea is to include new ideas to think about rather than final, decisive studies.
-- It's very, very brief and thus we should expect it to be light on details, frustrating as that might be.
-Any lack of detail here _is not the fault of the authors_, but of the process.
+- It's very, very brief.
+Thus we should expect it to be light on details, frustrating as that might be.
+Any lack of detail here _is not the fault of the authors_, but of the _process._

 I want to make that clear, because although I'm going to be critical, the authors did some rather uphill work in a system that probably made data access difficult and forced them into making a brief, sketchy report.
 It's not a full paper, and we shouldn't hold it to the standards for that.

-But let's not be rubes.
+But let's not be rubes, either.

 ## The result